Konecny scores twice as Flyers defeat Kings

 Kings goaltender Jack Campbell stopped 22 shots.
 The Flyers jumped out to a 1-0 lead when Konecny received a pass from van Riemsdyk and fired a wrist shot past Campbell at 3:48 of the first period.

-The Kings nearly tied the game at 18:35 when Anze Kopitar redirected a shot in front, but it went just wide of Elliott.
-The van Riemsdyk-Konecny connection occurred again at 3:44 of the second period when Konecny recorded his second goal of the game for a 2-0 Philadelphia advantage.
+The Kings nearly tied the score at 18:35 when Anze Kopitar redirected a shot in front, but it went just wide of Elliott.
+The van Riemsdyk-Konecny tandem connected again at 3:44 of the second period when Konecny recorded his second goal of the game for a 2-0 Philadelphia advantage.

 It was Konecny's 17th goal of the season.
 Campbell made a stellar glove save against Kevin Hayes while the Flyers were on the power play at 11:35.

-Soon after at 12:08, Farabee scored on the same power play and the Philadelphia lead was 3-0.
+At 12:08, Farabee scored on the same power play, and the Philadelphia lead was 3-0.
 Farabee had gone 15 straight games without a goal but has now recorded goals in consecutive games.
 Brown had a solid scoring opportunity at 14:14 when he skated in and ripped a shot from the point.
 But Elliott corralled the puck and held on, keeping the lead at three.

-Brown later put the Kings on the board with a goal at 5:06 of the third to close within 3-1.
+Brown later put the Kings on the board with a goal at 5:06 of the third as the Kings closed within 3-1.
 The Flyers quickly extended their lead to 4-1 when van Riemsdyk scored on the power play at 8:09.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)